MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 ---
 **Why MeetMyRoute**:
 - Familiar Interface:
-  Jessica downloaded MeetMyRoute because its interface reminded her of the dating apps she already uses, making it easy and familiar for her to navigate.
+  Jessica downloaded MeetMyRoute because its interface reminded her of the dating apps she was already familiar with, making it both easy and intuitive to navigate.

 - Simple Search & Discovery:
-  The app’s search functionality lets Jessica filter travelers by destination, travel dates, and interests, making it easier to find the perfect subjects for her blog and photography projects.
+  The app’s search functionality lets Jessica filter travelers by destination and travel dates, making it easier to find the perfect subjects for her blog and photography projects.

 - Simplified Communication:
   Meet My Route’s real-time messaging feature allows Jessica to arrange photography sessions and collaborate directly with travelers, eliminating the need for third-party communication tools.